 Fast forward a very short two years and the landscape is starting to look very different.
-Free elegant encrypted email services like ProtonMail (listen to my interview with co-founder Andy Yen) and Tutanota are now viable alternatives to Gmail for millions of people.
+Free elegant encrypted email services like ProtonMail (listen to my interview with co-founder Andy Yen, below) and Tutanota (see my interview with co-founder Matthias Pfau) are now viable alternatives to Gmail for millions of people.
 Encryption is baked-in and transparent to the user.
 If you were creating your first email account today there would be no reason not to start with an encrypted-by-default solution and we are rapidly approaching the point where the absence of end-to-end encryption in some of these tools will be perceived as a fatal flaw by consumers.

 Encrypted cloud storage is significantly easier to use as well.
 Here we see the same kind of evolution from plugins or add-on applications that add encryption capabilities to standalone tools like SpiderOak and Tresorit that encrypt by default.
 These services greatly simply security by making it a nearly invisible function of the software.
 Are they as easy to use as Dropbox?
 Close, but not quite.
 However, they are reasonably easy.
 In fact, I use Tresorit for all of my file storage across all of my computers and phone.
 The convenience penalty is now so slight that it is essentially negligible for a large portion of the user base.

 But nowhere has the shift toward usability been more evident than in the mobile app market.
-People have literally thousands of options to choose from.
+People have countless options to choose from.
 Although it must be said that the number of good options is substantially lower than the total.
 Still, the barriers to encrypted text messaging, photo sharing, and even voice conversations on your phone just don’t exist.
 Secure communication is drop dead simple.